-- borrowings at variable rates the interest expense charged to the surplus or deficit on the provision of services will rise. - borrowings at fixed rates the fair value of the liability borrowing will fall - investments at variable rates the interest income credited to the surplus or deficit on the provision of services will rise - investments at fixed rates the fair value of the assets will fall.
+- borrowings at variable rates the interest expense charged to the surplus or deficit on the provision of services will rise. - borrowings at fixed rates the fair value of the liability borrowing will fall. - investments at variable rates the interest income credited to the surplus or deficit on the provision of services will rise.